a33235485243565206261395894823-ship-it/Automated-Remover-Blocksi/README.md

 ### Execution Requirements
 - Windows 10 or 11
 - PowerShell 5.1 or PowerShell 7+
-- Administrator privileges are not required if specified file(s) are on the current user's.
+- Administrator privileges are **not** required if specified file(s) are on the current user's.
 These files must also be saved to the current user's.
+- Internet connection **not** required

 ### Configuration Required
 The following placeholders **must be replaced**: